tinyalg/.github/profile/README.md

 # Welcome to TinyAlg

-**TinyAlg** is a personal initiative by lwgena showcasing passion projects at the intersection of tiny algorithms and digital well-being.
-Explore open-source tools, technical insights, and projects designed for a healthier digital life.
+**TinyAlg** is a collection of open-source passion projects by lwgena at the intersection of tiny algorithms and digital well-being.
+Explore Chrome extensions, GitHub Actions, and technical insights for a healthier digital life.

 ## 🚀 Featured Product: Watchtime Badge
 **Stop Binge-Watching Today.**